PicTalky: Augmentative and Alternative Communication Software for Language Developmental Disabilities: PicTalky

 When voice input is entered, it is converted into text by the communication module.
 Subsequently, the text is corrected by the neural GEC system and the corrected texts are changed into pictograms using the TP module.
 If OOV text exists in the input, the NLU module addresses this problem.
 Finally, a corresponding pictogram sequence is output.

 The overall structure of our proposed service is depicted in Figure \ref{fig:boat1}.
-If an error sentence \texttt{"I lovedd BTS"} is entered as input, the neural GEC corrects the input to \texttt{"I love BTS."} Eventually, the text from the pictogram is generated and this module is provided to a form of Web service or robotics.
+If an erroneous sentence \texttt{"I lovedd BTS"} is entered as input, the neural GEC corrects the input to \texttt{"I love BTS."} Eventually, the text from the pictogram is generated and this module is provided to a form of web service or robotics.

-\textsc{PicTalky} is aimed at helping children with developmental disabilities to communicate and improve their language understanding.
-The simultaneous encoding and transmission of speech text, both audibly and visually, allows users to understand the speaker intentions intuitively, even if they have difficulties in using language.
-Furthermore, as the text and images are delivered together, implicit learning is possible for learning a language by reasoning, without directly teaching each element of the language.
-Thus, the proposed service is intended for children with developmental disabilities, but it can also be applied to rehabilitation for educationally disadvantaged groups.
+\textsc{PicTalky} aims to help children with developmental disabilities to communicate and improve their language understanding.
+The simultaneous encoding and transmission of speech text, both audibly and visually, allows users to understand the speaker's intentions intuitively, in spite of their difficulties in using language.
+Furthermore, as the text and images are delivered together, implicit learning is possible without directly teaching each element of the language. \textsc{PicTalky} is intended for children with developmental disabilities, but it can also be applied to rehabilitation for educationally disadvantaged groups.